SanadSingh188/MATLAB-Based-Analysis-of-Non-Ideal-Reactor-Performance/README.md

 ## How to Cite

-This project is currently not published in a formal repository or journal.
+This project is not published in a peer-reviewed journal but is available on GitHub.
 You may cite it as:

-Sanad Singh, “Predicting Conversion in Non-Ideal Reactors Using MATLAB,” 2025.
-GitHub repository (link to be added).
+Sanad Singh, Predicting Conversion in Non-Ideal Reactors Using MATLAB, GitHub repository, 2025.
+[Online].
+Available: https://github.com/SanadSingh188/MATLAB-Based-Analysis-of-Non-Ideal-Reactor-Performance

 ## License